 The design and conduct of climate change policy necessarily confronts uncertainty along multiple fronts.
-We explore the consequence of ambiguity over various sources and conﬁgura-tions of models that impact how economic opportunities could be damaged in the future.
-We take inventory of three alternative sources of uncertainty and provide a novel way to assess it.
-These include i) carbon dynamics that capture how carbon emissions impact atmospheric carbon in future time periods; ii) temperature dynamics that depict how atmospheric carbon alters temperature in future time periods; iii) damage functions that quantify how temperature changes diminish economic opportunities.
-We show how uncertainty sources interact for a social planner looking to design a prudent approach to the social pricing of carbon emissions.
-Our uncertainty decompositions, which are disciplined by quantitative geoscientiﬁc modeling of the ﬁrst two channels and quantitative economic modelling of the third, provide guidance to where resources should be allocated towards uncertainty reduction.
-Decision theory under ambiguity provides a framework for our economically motivated approach to uncertainty quantiﬁcation.
+We explore the consequences of ambiguity over various sources and conﬁgu-rations of models that impact how economic opportunities could be damaged in the future.
+We appeal to decision theory under risk, model ambiguity and misspeciﬁcation concerns to provide an economically motivated approach to uncertainty quantiﬁcation.
+We show how this approach reduces the many facets of uncertainty into a low dimensional characterization that depends on the uncertainty aversion of a decision maker or ﬁctitious social planner.
+In our computations, we take inventory of three alternative channels of uncertainty and provide a novel way to assess them.
+These include i) carbon dynamics that capture how carbon emis-sions impact atmospheric carbon in future time periods; ii) temperature dynamics that depict how atmospheric carbon alters temperature in future time periods; iii) damage functions that quantify how temperature changes diminish economic opportunities.
+We appeal to geoscientiﬁc modeling to quantify the ﬁrst two channels.
+We show how these uncertainty sources interact for a social planner looking to design a prudent approach to the social pricing of carbon emissions.